tristanlim99/project2/README.md

-## Email-Survey-Form with Thanbk you page
+## Email-Survey-Form with Thank you page
 Just a sample Email survey form for a restaurant

 ### Tech Stack